apgeorg/Model-Predictive-Control/README.md

 # Model Predictive Control

 The objective of this project was to implement a model predictive control in C++ to drive the car around the track.
-The cross track error (CTE) is calculated manually.
-In addition to that, there's a 100 millisecond latency between actuations commands on top of the connection latency.
+Further, the model parameters were tuned in order to reach maximal speed.

-## Kinematic Models
+## Model
-Kinematic models are simplifications of dynamic models that ignore tire forces, gravity, and mass.
+Our model is a kinematic model which is a simplification of dynamic models that ignore tire forces, gravity, and mass.
 This simplification reduces the accuracy of the models, but it also makes them more tractable.
-We want to derive a model that captures how the state evolves over time, and how we can provide an input to change it.

 ### State Variables

-The simulator gives us the below state variables of the car and a series of waypoints with respect to the arbitrary global map coordinate system which we can use to fit a polynomial used to estimate the curve of the road ahead.
+The simulator provides state variables of the car and a series of waypoints with respect to the arbitrary global map coordinate system which we can use to fit a polynomial used to estimate the curve of the road ahead.

 | State			            | Description	        					                |
 |:---------------------:|:---------------------------------------------:|